dariofervenza/data_collector_pymongo_pyqt/README.md

 ## Purpose of the project

-This application is made to collect that from the WeatherAPI service and analyse it with machine learning\
+This application is made to collect data from the WeatherAPI service and analyse it with machine learning\
 It has a server made with websockets and a client
 I want to experiment with different technologies and increase my coding experience.
 That said, If you see this and you want to help me, you are welcome!